-Execution of Compliance: Having consolidated the regulatory information into a preferred container, firms can implement additional point solutions either execute a task according to regulations or measure compliance with regulations.
+Execution of Compliance: Having consolidated the regulatory information into a preferred container, firms can implement additional point solutions by either executing a task according to regulations or measuring compliance with regulations.

-Tech evolution and outpouring of digital products and services has shot-up data breaches, cyber-attacks, tax evasion, and other forged activities.
-In the light of dealing with these competencies effectively, RegTech solutions have become a requisite.
-The perfect example of Regtech’s inevitable use is the electronic Know Your Customer (eKYC) process which helps banks verify the identities of the people who open new accounts digitally.
-KYC is the critical part of the banking regulations process now obsoleting the manual process of checks.
-With the Regtech, this verification is now digitized, automated, and can be concluded in less than 3 minutes.
+Technological evolution and the outpour of digital products and services have shot-up data breaches, cyber-attacks, tax evasion, and other forged activities.
+In light of dealing with these competencies effectively, RegTech solutions have become a requisite.
+The perfect example of RegTech’s inevitable use is the electronic Know Your Customer (eKYC) process which helps banks verify the identities of the people who open new accounts digitally.
+KYC is a critical part of the banking regulations process now, obsoleting the manual process of verification.
+With RegTech, this verification is now digitized, automated, and can be concluded in less than 3 minutes.

 Regulation and privacy are talking points for regulators, making RegTech a niche segment within the FinTech ecosystem.
 Several interesting use cases may be explored by FI-FinTech partnerships in the coming years.
-Chainalysis is a leading blockchain-based Regtech company mainly concentrating on investigation, compliance, and risk management tools with the foresight to stamp out money laundering, fraud, and compliance violations in the sector of cryptocurrency.
-It has backed considerable digital payment companies like Gemini, Nets, etc to certify bitcoin transactions and comply with federal regulations.
+Chainalysis is a leading blockchain-based RegTech company that concentrates on investigation, compliance, and risk management tools with a foresight to combat money laundering, fraud, and compliance violations in cryptocurrency.
+It has backed considerable digital payment companies like Gemini, Nets, etc. to certify Bitcoin transactions and comply with federal regulations.
 California-based Hummingbird offers an anti-money laundering platform to banks, fintech, lending, and credit companies.
-Sift is another RegTech using AI, ML, and Big Data to assist organizations to identify fraud, detecting money laundering, and striking out fake accounts.
+Sift is yet another RegTech company that uses AI, ML, and Big Data to assist organizations to identify fraud, detecting money laundering, and striking out fake accounts.